Aakash Repeater Courses

 Did you ever think about why a metal spoon is colder than a wooden spoon even at the same temperature?
 Or why blacksmiths heat iron rings before placing them on wooden wheels?
-Thermal Properties of Matter Class 11 NCERT Solutions will provide you with answers to these questions.
+Thermal Properties of Matter Class 11 NCERT Solutions for Physics will provide you with answers to these questions.
 In this chapter, we learn about how heat moves, why the temperature sometimes does not change despite the addition of heat, and the physics involved in everyday processes such as sea breezes and boiling water.
 With step-by-step solutions, learning is a breeze and successful.

 Also Read